-Military members are subject to plenty of rules, regulations, and laws.
-They are subject to a specific set of laws created just for them, the Uniform Code of Military Justice, in addition to being obliged by international treaties to obey the United States laws and their host countries during peacetime.
+Military personnel is subject to numerous rules, regulations, and laws.
+They are subject to a unique set of laws, the Uniform Code of Military Justice, in addition to being bound by international treaties to obey the laws of the United States and their host countries during peacetime.

-In this article, we will explain UCMJ meaning to you as well as useful information about it in this article on the uniform code of military justice.
+In this article, we will explain what UCMJ is and provide you with useful information about it in this article on the uniform code of military justice.
 Let’s get started!

 What does UCMJ stand for?

 UCMJ stands for the Uniform Code of Military Justice, which is the legal framework that regulates all US military members.
 The UCMJ covers a wide range of legal issues, from the apprehension and confinement of military members to regulations governing military appeals courts.